kannanjayachandran/Full-Stack-Development/1_Fundamentals/HTTP.md

-# HTTP Protocol 📃
+# HTTP Protocol

-The **`Hypertext Transfer Protocol`** (HTTP) is an _application-layer_ protocol used for communication between _clients_ (such as web browsers) and _servers_ (such as web servers).
+The **Hypertext Transfer Protocol** (*HTTP*) is an _application-layer_ protocol used for communication between client and server.
 It is the foundation of data communication on the World Wide Web.
-HTTP is designed to facilitate the transfer of various types of data, primarily hypertext documents, which are commonly displayed as web pages in web browsers.
+It is designed to facilitate the transfer of various types of data, primarily hypertext documents.

-HTTP follows a _client-server architecture_ and is _stateless_.
+HTTP follows a __client-server architecture__ and is __stateless__.

-## HTTP Request 📃
+## HTTP Request

 `HTTP` request are simply a way to ask for data from the server.
 The request consists of three parts: `method`, `path` and `protocol`. `method` is used to specify the type of request. `path` is used to specify the location of the resource on the server. `protocol` is used to specify the version of the protocol used.
 The request can also contain `headers` (to send additional information) and `body` (to send the data).
 HTTP methods are;